-FACILITATOR BACKGROUND INFORMATION, CONT.
+FACILITATOR BACKGROUND INFORMATION, CONTINUED

-Compost temperature should be measured and recorded on a daily basis to demonstrate that the necessary time and temperature has been achieved.
+Compost temperature should be measured and recorded daily to demonstrate that the necessary time and temperature has been achieved.
 Introducing oxygen to the pile through turning the pile speeds up the decomposition process, in turn producing more heat.
-In order to kill pathogens and weed seeds:
+To kill pathogens and weed seeds:

-- If the pile is not turned, the pile must maintain a temperature of at least 131 degrees F for 3 days in a row (sometimes called contiguous days). - If the pile is turned a minimum of 5 times, the pile must reach a temperature of at least 131 degrees F for 15 days total.
+- If the pile is not turned, the pile must maintain a temperature of at least 131 degrees Fahrenheit for three days in a row (sometimes called contiguous days). - If the pile is turned a minimum of five times, the pile must reach a temperature of at least 131 degrees Fahrenheit for 15 days total.
 These do not need to be contiguous days.

-Manure or vegetative waste that has been simply left to age in a pile without recording temperatures needs to be treated as raw manure-- applied at least 120 days before harvest.
+Manure or vegetative waste that has been left to age in a pile without temperatures being recorded needs to be treated as raw manure and applied at least 120 days before harvest.

-For more instructor background on composting, review "The Science of Composting": http://cwmi.css.cornell.edu/chapter1.pdf and instructor background information provided in the soil health curriculum.
+For more instructor background on composting, review "The Science of Composting" and instructor background information provided in the soil health curriculum.